Ahmed-sadaawi/Udagram/README.md

 # Udagram

 This application is provided by udacity as a starter project to the sudents for hosting it to aws services and includes how to Pipeline with Circleci pipeline.
-It also contains digrams for infrastructure and pipeline steps.
+It also contains diagrams for infrastructure and pipeline steps.

 ### Dependencies